 The Health Technology Assessment of innovation in Cancer (HTAiC) initiative is a key part of our ambition to deliver value-based healthcare.

-Through this initiative, we wish to raise awareness and understanding of the access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
-We also want to engage in a debate with multidisciplinary stakeholders and decision makers, with the ultimate goal of establishing collaborative and sustainable approaches to achieve timely access for patients.
+Through this initiative, our aim is to raise the awareness and understanding of access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
+We also want to engage in open dialogue with multidisciplinary stakeholders and decision-makers, with the ultimate goal of delivering collaborative and sustainable approaches that achieve timely access for patients.